Lucky Whitehead

-Rodney Darnell "Lucky" Whitehead Jr. (born June 2, 1992) is an American professional football wide receiver for the BC Lions of the Canadian Football League (CFL).
-He played high school football at Osbourn High School in Manassas, Virginia.
-He played college football at Florida Atlantic, and was signed by the Dallas Cowboys as an undrafted free agent in 2015.
-He has also been a member of the New York Jets and the Winnipeg Blue Bombers.
+Rodney Darnell "Lucky" Whitehead Jr. (born June 2, 1992) is an American former professional football wide receiver and kick returner who played for three seasons in the National Football League (NFL) and five years in the Canadian Football League (CFL).
+He has been a member of the Dallas Cowboys, New York Jets, Winnipeg Blue Bombers, and BC Lions.
+He is a Grey Cup champion after winning with the Blue Bombers in 2019 and was named a CFL All-Star in 2021.
+He played college football at Florida Atlantic.

-Early years and high school
+Early life

 Whitehead was born in Manassas, Virginia on June 2, 1992.
 He attended George C. Round Elementary and Osbourn High School where he played wide receiver and cornerback on the football team, while being named All-Conference as a senior.